Find the Best Coffee Scale in 2022 for Accurate Brewing

 Micro USB charging cable

-Smart, chic and extremely precise – the Acaia Pearl and Acaia Pearl S are great entry models to discover the world of Acaia scales.
+Smart, chic and extremely precise – the Acaia Pearl, Acaia Pearl S and Acaia Pearl 2 are great entry models to discover the world of Acaia scales.
 While the Lunar and Pyxis models are especially interesting in professional settings, Pearl is an absolute favourite in the home brewer community.
 Although it is the most affordable coffee scale in the Acaia line-up, I should warn you that the price tag is considerably higher than that of an average kitchen scale.
 But in the case of Acaia, you get what you pay for, and that is an extremely durable scale that shines with accuracy and many useful features.
 Auto-tare?
 No problem.
 Auto-timer?
 Absolutely!
 And there is so much more it can do.
 Connect your coffee scale to your smartphone via Bluetooth, let the Acaia app calculate your brewing recipe and monitor your real time flow rate.
 The Pearl and Pearl S have the same dimensions, but the latter has a larger max capacity of 3kg instead of 2kg.

 - Extremely quick response rate of 20 milliseconds